Corby Pole Fair archive film

 History of Corby Pole Fair

-The Pole Fair is a major community celebration, which will take place on Friday 3rd June 2022.
+The Pole Fair is a major community celebration, which last took place on Friday 3rd June 2022.
 This date links the original granting of the Royal Charter to Corby by Queen Elizabeth I in 1585 with the Platinum Jubilee bank holiday weekend, created to celebrate the long years of service by Queen Elizabeth II.

 This unique tradition comes around only every 20 years, attracting large crowds to enjoy outdoor attractions, entertainment and of course, the reading of the Royal Charter at the three entrances to the village at dawn.